patrikrac/ALpDvFEB/README.md

 The programms build the bases to solve PDEs using an adaptive mesh refinement loop (and in some cases hp-adaptive elements).

 The programms are written as the main work of my Bachelor Thesis at Friedrich-Alexander University Erlangen-Nuernberg.
-The german title of teh thesis is "Adaptive Lösung partieller Differentialgleichungen mit verschiedenen Finite-Elemente Bibliotheken".
+The german title of the thesis is "Adaptive Lösung partieller Differentialgleichungen mit verschiedenen Finite-Elemente Bibliotheken".

 All programms output teh soulution as vtk-files which can be visualised by any compatiable tool (I personally recommend [Visit](https://visit-dav.github.io/visit-website/index.html)).